scottross123/microbakery-management-software/specs.md

-site should have sidebar for navigation user authnetication and login (possible admin/customer login in the future) site should have unique theme built with chakra ui site should have light adn dark mode
+site should have sidebar for navigation <br />
+user authnetication and login (possible admin/customer login in the future) <br />
+site should have unique theme built with chakra ui <br />
+site should have light adn dark mode <br />

-admin should be able to manage all database tables, including adding, deleting, updating records admin should be able to see speciial reports like sales for the month, costs, see charts admin should be able to modifiy inventory admin should recieve notifications on dashboard for upcoming orders or items low in inventory admin should be able to use recipe builder to build recipes for new products
+admin should be able to manage all database tables, including adding, deleting, updating records <br />
+admin should be able to see speciial reports like sales for the month, costs, see charts<br />
+admin should be able to modifiy inventory<br />
+admin should recieve notifications on dashboard for upcoming orders or items low in inventory<br />
+admin should be able to use recipe builder to build recipes for new products<br /><br />

-database needs teaking, add supplier table, remove flour table, modify some attributes add user table and user authentication with flask
+database needs teaking, add supplier table, remove flour table, modify some attributes<br />

-todo:
+add user table and user authentication with flask<br /><br />

+todo:<br />
-maybe use userouter hook for routing instead of routerprovider component remove repeated flex component from each page comnent and put it in app.tsx
+maybe use userouter hook for routing instead of routerprovider component<br />
+remove repeated flex component from each page comnent and put it in app.tsx <br /><br />

-bugs:
+bugs:<br />
-reloading manage page results in undefined error, possible solution is to implement useRef?
+reloading manage page results in undefined error, possible solution is to implement useRef?<br />